AvnerCohen/node_template/readme.md

-# Template for a node service
+# Template for a Node.js service

 ## Libararies being used